Freephone helpline: 0800 917 8495

 Searching for answers

-Annabelle was born on 25th February 2009 weighing 6lb 5oz.
+Annabelle was born 3 weeks premature, on 25th February 2009 weighing 6lb 5oz.
 We noticed as a baby Annabelle bruised very easily and without explanation, this would occur just from simply tickling her on her chest to the upsetting sight of her having finger marks and bruises on her legs when holding them whilst changing her nappy.

 For any family it would be very difficult trying to keep yourself together knowing your baby has some sort of medical condition especially an unknown condition yet to be diagnosed.

-The bruising on Annabelle was now a daily occurrence and most often unexplained, we also had the added pressure and upset witnessing people pre-judging us, even within the A&E department, we knew we had to keep fighting for answers!
+The bruising on Annabelle was now a daily occurrence and most often spontaneous, we also had the added pressure and upset witnessing people pre-judging us, even within the A&E department, we knew we had to keep fighting for answers!

 Unfortunately for some families the sight of these bruises would trigger the intervention of social services and possible removal of a child due to suspected child abuse, this is something to be very aware of, so kept a diary and lots of photo's just in case.